petey9891/rehoboam/README.md

 ## Credits
 This led-cube code is based on Staack's [there.oughta.be/an/led-cube github](https://github.com/Staacks/there.oughta.be).
 The housing is derived from the original design, however, I significantly modified it to provide many quality of life improvements, as well as better functionality for maintenance and sturdiness of the panels.

+The housing was 3D printed using PLA, 0.4mm nozzle and 0.16mm layer height.